The New Max Nail

 Once we had the self defense gadget figured out, the next challenge was how do you carry it?
 Well, Doctor Q went to work on a Kydex Holster, and presto, we had a great way to carry the Max Nail.
 We needed to beef-up the clip during our field testing, so we ended up with a robust clip system.
 It fits nicely on a belt or pants, webgear, or the like.

-We tested it for weeks under all kinds of situations, and we now are ready for sale!
+We tested it for weeks under all kinds of situations, and we are now ready for sale!
 One of these tools was used during a field test in Mn during the looting.
 Needless to say, the looters went to another store altogether!

 Finally, each Max Nail comes with its own stamped serial number on it, so you are the only one that owns that serial number, “a collectible!